codebanesr/Scripts/README.md

 #### The nginx folder contains the advanced logging for nginx, which I used primarily to log the output of `x-real-ip` and `x-forwarded-for` to track the ip addresses of the incoming request

-### ssh-config folder contains a guide to include your aws-ec2 pem files in your ssh-configs so that you don't have to manually enter entire configuration to log in to your remote system.
-The ssh-config file is self explanatory.
+` ssh-config directory in this project contains a guide to include your aws-ec2 pem files in your ssh-configs, so that you don't have to manually enter entire configuration to log in to your remote system.
+At the end of this you will be able to ssh using a single line of code, which can be optimised to your taste.
+The ssh-config file contains comments to make the installation simpler.  `

+- Host is an alias you give to your connection
+- Hostname can be an ip or domain name for your ec2-instance
+- Identity is the location of .pem file
+- User is the default user for remote instance [mine is amazon linux, the default user for linux ami is ec2-user, yours may be called root]

 ### Usage Example
 ```